A narrative commons for all the ideas, people, technologies, behaviors, and organizations that are working to improve global sustainability.

 Leif Wenar 04/30/07

 In a series of articles, Leif Wenar confronts the fact that raw materials used to make consumer goods are often stolen from the poorest people in the world.
 Repressive regimes violate property rights and sell a country's resources in international markets, siphoning off the money to retain power.
 This resource curse leaves the bulk of the population mired in poverty.

 The corporate relationship with the environment has evolved from regulatory obligation into business opportunity.
 Stuart L. Hart and Mark B. Milstein look at whether GE's Ecomagination initiative represents an even newer mutation: sustainable enterprise.
 Will the greening of products suffice?
 Can the corporate titan develop clean, small-scale technologies that help the billions of people at the base of the economic pyramid?

 Seth Kaplan 04/05/07

 Debt relief will offer West African states short-term help, but a strong regional organization is needed to cure deep-rooted troubles.
-Local leaders must be given the authority and responsibility to develop such an organization, but they will need the financial and technical support of the international community if they are to succeed.
+Local leaders must be given the authority and responsibility to develop such an organization, but they will need financial and technical support from the international community.